wp-graphql/wp-graphql-woocommerce/docs/README.md

   <img src="../logo.svg" alt="WPGraphQL for WooCommerce" width="200" />
 </p>

-# WPGraphQL for WooCommerce
+# WPGraphQL for eCommerce

-WPGraphQL for WooCommerce (WooGraphQL) is a free, open-source WordPress plugin that extends the WPGraphQL plugin, allowing you to access WooCommerce data through GraphQL queries and mutations.
+WPGraphQL for eCommerce (WooGraphQL) is a free, open-source WordPress plugin that extends the WPGraphQL plugin, allowing you to access WooCommerce data through GraphQL queries and mutations.

 ## Table of Contents